PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

     return true;

-next thing to do is to increment image counter after saving frame:
+Next thing to do is to increment image counter after saving frame:

     saved_imgs++;